 In a Medical Emergency, including an emergency related to a substance use disorder or mental health condition, you should go to the nearest emergency facility or call 911 or other local emergency number.
 Your emergency room Member Cost Sharing is listed in your Schedule of Benefits.
-Please remember that if you are hospitalized for medical treatment, you must lnotify HPHC within 48 hours or as soon as you can.
-If you are hospitalized for mental health or substance use disorder treatment, you must notify HPHC within 72 hours or as soon as you can.
-Call HPHC at 1-844-442-7324This telephone number can also be found on your ID card.
+Please remember that if you are hospitalized, you must call HPHC at 1-844-442-7324 within 48 hours or as soon as you can.
+This telephone number can also be found on your ID card.
 If notice of hospitalization is given to the Plan by an attending emergency physician no further notice is required.